linqgg/docs/docs/modules/money-operations/money-operations.md

 - CVV Code: `111`

 To get updated with the lates usage examples, please check relevant documentation section about [Unity SDK usage](https://github.com/linqgg/unity-sdk?tab=readme-ov-file#usage).

+### Brazil Pix payment
+To make the payment Pix code should be generated and displayed to the user.

+To generate Pix code user's full name and email are required.
+They should be passed to us with help of [AuthUserService#SaveGameUser](https://buf.build/linq/linq/docs/main:linq.auth.user.v1#linq.auth.user.v1.AuthUserService.SaveGameUser) method.
+If the data won't be passed [NativePaymentsService#GetPixPaymentData](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.NativePaymentsService.GetPixPaymentData) request will be failed.

+First order should be initialized with `newReplenishOrder` called from the server.

+Then call [NativePaymentsService#GetPixPaymentData](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.NativePaymentsService.GetPixPaymentData) (authenticated by [Public token](/modules/auth/tokens#public)).
+It accepts optional [params](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.PixPaymentRequest) tax_id and address.
+Tax id is Brazilian CPF number (ask if validation rules are required).
+Address - country is 2-letter code of Brazil (BR), region is 2-letter code of Brazilian state (ask if list of states with their full names are required).

+After displaying Pix code to user wait for the some time and use [getOrderStatus](/modules/money#order-status) to determine if order status changed and if it succeed or not.

 ### Order Status